alexalemi/blog.alexalemi.com/kl.md

 <aside id="mnist"><sup>11</sup>
   The entirety of which can fit in a <a href="https://twitter.com/alemi/status/1042658244609499137">tweet</a>.
 </aside>
-Given the size of tests sets we have for modern image datasets, this means that very small changes in likelihood can be interpreted as large confidences in the superiorities of models.
+Given the size of test sets we have for modern image datasets, this means that very small changes in likelihood can be interpreted as large confidences in the superiorities of models.
 Take for instance something as simple as binary static MNIST.<sup><a href="#mnist">11</a></sup>  Here, with 10,000 test set images, a difference in likelihoods of 0.0013 dB or 0.0004 nats corresponds to 13 dB of evidence for the one model over the second.

 ## Appendix A: Whither Continuous Entropy